Biographies of the greatest mathematicians are in separate files by birth year:

 Archimedes and Newton might be the two best geometers ever, but although each produced ingenious geometric proofs, often they used non-rigorous calculus to discover results, and then devised rigorous geometric proofs for publication.
 He used integral calculus to determine the centers of mass of hemisphere and cylindrical wedge, and the volume of two cylinders' intersection.
 Although Archimedes didn't develop differentiation (integration's inverse), Michel Chasles credits him (along with Kepler, Cavalieri, and Fermat, who all lived more than 18 centuries later) as one of the four who developed calculus before Newton and Leibniz.
 He was one of the greatest mechanists ever, discovering the principles of leverage, the first law of hydrostatics, and inventions like the compound pulley, the hydraulic screw, a miniature planetarium, and war machines (e.g.. catapult and ship-burning mirrors).
 His books include Floating Bodies, Spirals, The Sand Reckoner, Measurement of the Circle, Sphere and Cylinder, and (discovered only recently, and often called his most important work) The Method.
 He developed the Stomachion puzzle (and solved a difficult enumeration problem involving it).
-Archimedes proved that the volume of a sphere is two-thirds the volume of a circumscribing cylinder.
+His Equiarea Map Theorem asserts that a sphere and its enclosing cylinder have equal surface area (as do the figures' truncations).
+Archimedes also proved that the volume of that sphere is two-thirds the volume of the cylinder.
 He requested that a representation of such a sphere and cylinder be inscribed on his tomb.

 Archimedes discovered formulae for the volume and surface area of a sphere, and may even have been first to notice and prove the simple relationship between a circle's circumference and area.
 For these reasons, π is often called Archimedes' constant.
 His approximation 223/71 < π < 22/7 was the best of his day.
 (Apollonius soon surpassed it, but by using Archimedes' method.)
 That Archimedes shared the attitude of later mathematicians like Hardy and Brouwer is suggested by Plutarch's comment that Archimedes regarded applied mathematics "as ignoble and sordid ... and did not deign to [write about his mechanical inventions; instead] he placed his whole ambition in those speculations the beauty and subtlety of which are untainted by any admixture of the common needs of life."